ethereum-lists/chains/README.md

  * https://chainid.network/chains.json
  * https://chainid.network/chains_mini.json (miniaturized - fewer fields for smaller filesize)

+## Collision management

+ If different chains have the same chainID we list the one with the oldest genesis.

 ## Usages

  * [chainlist.org](https://chainlist.org) or [networklist-org.vercel.app](https://networklist-org.vercel.app) as a staging version with a more up-to-date list